 4. Scrub with a brush.

 Step 3: With a toilet brush, scrub the stain with a long-handled brush and soft bristles.
-The longer handle will keep you from having to bend over too much and getting sore, but it’s still important to have a comfortable grip if you’re going to be scrubbing for any length of time.
+The longer handle will keep you from having to bend over too much and get sore, but it’s still important to have a comfortable grip if you’re going to be scrubbing for any length of time.

 5. Wipe up spilled vinegar.